sarahcasauria/Project_2_ETL/README.md

 Since unique countries were required to load into the relational database, any duplicate data was dropped from both dataframes based on the `country_code` field.
 This transformation did not affect the `out_of_school` dataframe but reduced the `freedom_index` dataframe to 165 rows of data.

-For each dataframe, the ‘country_code’ column was then set as the index.
+For each dataframe, the `country_code` column was then set as the index.

 ### Load
 Using PostgreSQL as the host, a database titled `project_2_etl` was created with the intention of storing our transformed data.
 Two tables were created, `out_of_school` and `hf_score` to store the data for the two dataframes.
 Please refer to the schema(link) provided.